+Home care

+Turnover (millions)

+Underlying sales growth

 Our impacts: along the life cycle from concept to consumption

 Understanding consumer needs

 Our aim is to meet consumers' everyday needs for nutrition, hygiene and personal care.

-- What we do: - Make high-quality products that are safe to use - Make products affordable and accessible to consumers - Understand the environmental constraints, such as water scarcity, within which consumers use our products

-Innovation & R&D

-Through our investment in research and development, we aim to meet the diverse and changing needs of consumers in all our markets.
+What we do:

+- Make high-quality products that are safe to use - Make products affordable and accessible to consumers - Understand the environmental constraints, such as water scarcity, within which consumers use our products Innovation & R&D Through our investment in research and development, we aim to meet the diverse and changing needs of consumers in all our markets.
+What we do:

-- Enhance the nutritional quality of our foods - Minimise the adverse environmental impacts of our products - Incorporate social, economic and environmental factors into brand development plans, using Brand Imprint methodology - Research and promote alternatives to animal testing - Collaborate with academic and business partners around the world
+- Enhance the nutritional quality of our foods - Minimise the adverse environmental impacts of our products - Incorporate social, economic and environmental factors into brand development plans, using Brand Imprint methodology - Research and promote alternatives to animal testing - Collaborate with academic and business partners around the world Suppliers We aim to encourage sustainability practices in our supply chain.

-Suppliers

-We aim to encourage sustainability practices in our supply chain.
 Through responsible sourcing, we seek to raise standards in line with the requirements set out in our Business Partner Code.

-- Ensure fair working conditions in the supply chain and respect for human rights - Ensure suppliers meet standards on health, safety and environmental protection - Work with other companies to define common supplier assessment processes and share performance data - Work with our agricultural suppliers and growers to move towards more sustainable growing practices
+What we do - Ensure fair working conditions in the supply chain and respect for human rights - Ensure suppliers meet standards on health, safety and environmental protection - Work with other companies to define common supplier assessment processes and share performance data - Work with our agricultural suppliers and growers to move towards more sustainable growing practices

 400 brands

 €868 million invested in R&D

 €15.6 billion spent with suppliers of raw materials and packaging

 Marketing, consumption & disposal

 We communicate responsibly with our consumers through our advertising and marketing.

+What we do:

-- Take a responsible approach to marketing and advertising - Help consumers make healthier choices in their diet - Work to ensure consumer confidence in chemicals used in home and personal care products - Help consumers to reduce their environmental impacts and to dispose of our products responsibly
+- Take a responsible approach to marketing and advertising - Help consumers make healthier choices in their diet - Work to ensure consumer confidence in chemicals used in home and personal care products - Help consumers to reduce their environmental impacts and to dispose of our products responsibly 12 brands with a turnover of €1 billion €89 million invested in communities €5.3 billion invested in advertising and promotions